Soucek strikes late winner for West Ham at Everton

 Victory for the Hammers moves them to within three points of third despite sitting 10th in the table.

-Everton on the other hand were left to rue a huge missed opportunity to bolster their European credentials.
+Everton, on the other hand, was left to rue a missed opportunity to bolster its European credentials.

-Carlo Ancelotti's men had enjoyed nearly a week off after their clash with Manchester City on Monday was postponed due to a coronavirus outbreak among the City squad.
+Carlo Ancelotti's men had enjoyed nearly a week off after their clash with Manchester City on Tuesday (AEDT) was postponed because of a coronavirus outbreak in the City squad.

 Ancelotti was able to welcome back Richarlison from a concussion and James Rodriguez made his return from injury off the bench in the second-half, but the Toffees rarely put West Ham stand-in goalkeeper Darren Randolph under any pressure.